Manchester Yankees: Postwar Class B team

 When the New England League (NEL) was revived after World War II, Manchester was a charter member as an affiliate and namesake of the New York Giants.
 The 1946–47 Manchester Giants each finished in third place during the regular season and qualified for the playoffs, but they were eliminated in the 1946 semi-finals by the Lynn Red Sox and in the 1947 finals by the Nashua Dodgers.

-The Yankees then replaced the Giants as the team's parent for 1948.
+The New York Yankees then replaced the New York Giants as the team's affiliate for the 1948 season.
 However, the 1948 Manchester Yankees finished four games out of the playoffs and drew the third-smallest attendance in the league.
 The 1949 edition compiled a record of only 28–44, and dropped out of the league on July 5 — one of four franchises to fold during the NEL's final season.